 IDEAYA Biosciences (IDYA) Receives a Buy from H.C.
 Wainwright

-According to TipRanks.com, White is a top 100 analyst with an average return of 31.8% and a 55.0% success rate.
-White covers the Healthcare sector, focusing on stocks such as Spectrum Pharmaceuticals, Karyopharm Therapeutics, and Syndax Pharmaceuticals.
+According to TipRanks.com, White is a top 100 analyst with an average return of 29.9% and a 54.7% success rate.
+White covers the Healthcare sector, focusing on stocks such as Spectrum Pharmaceuticals, Karyopharm Therapeutics, and TRACON Pharmaceuticals.

-Currently, the analyst consensus on IDEAYA Biosciences is a Strong Buy with an average price target of $23.33.
+Currently, the analyst consensus on IDEAYA Biosciences is a Strong Buy with an average price target of $24.50, representing an 83.4% upside.
+In a report issued on July 13, J.P.
+Morgan also upgraded the stock to Buy with a $28.00 price target.

 See today’s analyst top recommended stocks >>